LSSTDESC/desc-continuous-integration/docs/desc/ci/ci_at_nersc.rst

    is run, and you need to fully understand what is happening in the workflow that you are implementing.

-.. note:: It is not recommended that you mirror code that you yourself do not own, unless they are from protected branches.
+.. note:: You should not automate the mirroring of code you do not own.
+If you must, only clone protected branches of repositories you do not own.

 .. note:: Any code you mirror onto the *NERSC* GitLab instance must adhere to the broader `NERSC user policies <https://www.nersc.gov/users/policies/>`__.